wangziqi2013/wangziqi2013.github.io/_posts/2021-06-18-ligra-plus-plus.markdown

 The in-degree of a vertex is defined as the number of edges entering the vertex, which equals the size of the inbound adjacency list.
 Similarly, the out-degree of a node is defined as the number of outgoing nodes, whose value equals the size of the outbound adjacency list.
+Ligra assumes that there is no self edge and duplicated edges.
+Edge weights are mapped from an edge (which is specified using the vertex number, the list, and the index in the list) to a real value by a mapping function.
+The implementation of the function is unspecified, and is irrelevant to this paper.